Skip to main content

 Understanding the fundamental differences between injections, gels, and pellets provides a map of the therapeutic landscape.
 To truly navigate it, we must zoom in on the details of the terrain.
 This requires a more technical examination of pharmacokinetic profiles and, critically, how the body’s own hormonal systems perceive and react to these externally introduced patterns.

 Every delivery method initiates a cascade of feedback within our sophisticated biological systems.
-The we use, including ancillary medications, are direct responses to the predictable effects of these delivery kinetics.
+The clinical protocols we use, including ancillary medications, are direct responses to the predictable effects of these delivery kinetics.
 They are tools for refining the hormonal signal and maintaining systemic equilibrium.

 Decoding the Pharmacokinetic Profile